IntersectMBO/plutus/doc/read-the-docs-site/adr/0002-steppable-cek-machine.md

 The base monad `m` is the monad the machine computation runs in.
 The machine computation interprets each request into an `m` action.
 It is essentially a natural transformation from the suspension functor to `m`.
 This `m` will replace our current monad `CekM`.
+Although we can actually just use `CekM` in the steppable CEK machine when we add `IO` capabilities for debugging.
+This is because we can convert it to/from `IO` via `unsafeSTToIO` and `unsafeIOToST`.

 Suppose we define a type `SteppableCekM a` as our base monad `m`.
 Then the machine computation can be implemented as the following request handler function: